moeiscool/Shinobi/README.md

 <a href="https://www.youtube.com/user/MrMoea92">YouTube</a> - <a href="https://shinobicctv.herokuapp.com/">Slack</a> - <a href="https://twitter.com/ShinobiCCTV">Twitter</a> - <a href="https://www.facebook.com/Shinobi-1223193167773738/?ref=bookmarks">Facebook</a> - <a href="https://www.reddit.com/r/ShinobiCCTV/">Reddit</a> - <a href="https://github.com/moeiscool/Shinobi/wiki/Support-Shinobi"><b>Donate</b></a>
 </center>

-Shinobi is an Open Source CCTV software written in Node.JS.
+Shinobi is the Open Source CCTV platform written in Node.JS.
 Designed with multiple account system, Streams by WebSocket, and Save to WebM.
 Shinobi can record IP Cameras and Local Cameras.

+Yes.
+I am saying it's **the** platform.
+It will hopefully be revered like WordPress and Magento in their respective sectors...
+Hopefully better.

 <img src="https://github.com/moeiscool/Shinobi/blob/master/web/libs/img/demo.gif?raw=true">